ibm-cloud-docs/vpc/cn-planning.md

 ## Considerations for cluster subnets
 {: #cn-considerations-cluster-subnets}

 * Instance profiles have a recommended number of cluster subnets.
-To identify {{site.data.keyword.cloud}}'s recommendation for cluster subnets for a given instance type:
+The {{site.data.keyword.cloud}} recommendation for cluster subnets for a given instance type is:

    | Instance Profile Type | Recommended Cluster Subnets to Cluster vNICs |
    | --------------------- | -------------------------------------------- |